25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 1. `+` or `+=` to register a method with the delegate
 2. `-` or `-=` to un-register a method with the delegate

-A multicast delegate, invokes the methods in the invocation list, in the same order in which they are added.
+A multicast delegate, invokes the methods in the invocation list, in the same order in which they are added

-- **Multicast delegate makes implementation of observer design pattern (publish/subscribe pattern)** very simple.
+- **Multicast delegate makes implementation of observer design pattern (publish/subscribe pattern)** very simple

 ```csharp
 public class MethodClass